DJKozak/djkozak.github.io/README.txt

-timeline - Year shadow boxes should fit better timeline - Year circles need an icon; maybe a clock or calendar symbol? timeline - Update the alt text on the flip sides of the images
+timeline - Year shadow boxes should fit better timeline - Year circles need an icon; maybe a clock or calendar symbol? timeline - Update the alt text on the flip sides of the images timeline - carousel usability: follow class instructions, what about on phone -- can you still switch images?

 img's - check the alt and title properties on all of them to be sure they are correct